hasanzaidi1/Projects_Cybersecurity/README.md

 ### Features

-Prime number generation\m
+*Prime number generation
-Modular exponentiation
+*Modular exponentiation
-Encryption and decryption of a given message
-Handling ASCII encoding and decoding
+*Encryption and decryption of a given message *Handling ASCII encoding and decoding
-Public and private key calculation
+*Public and private key calculation

 ## Usage